m-kraus/prometheus_experiments/thanos/README.md

 # Thanos experiment

-This expermient spins up 3 independent Prometheus instances together with 3 Thaons-sidecars.
+This experiment spins up 3 independent Prometheus instances together with 3 Thaons-sidecars.
 On kubernetes this would be best within the same Pod.
 Additinally a Thanos-store und two Thanos-queries are configured.
 A Thanos-compact is defined, but commented out at the moment.

 For "long-term"-storage there is also a minio instance, which is configured through ```creds/minio.yaml``` for the Thanos-sidecars and Thanos-store.